-Teachers will provide hands on learning experiences where children have the opportunity to design, create and evaluate their own products.
-Design and technology units are taught as a block unit using a cross curricular approach linked to topic themes to provide a meaningful experience.
+Teachers will provide hands on learning experiences where children have the opportunity to review and evaluate existing products, design, create and evaluate their own products.
+Design and technology units are taught on alternate weeks using a cross curricular approach linked to topic themes to provide a meaningful and regular learning and creating experience.
 Each unit is taught in half termly blocks and taught across the three key stages (KS1, LKS2, UKS2).
 Teachers follow a two year rolling curriculum to enable all children to engage in all learning units.